-Exam 1: September 23rd; Exam 2: October 20th; Exam 3: November 21st Final Exam: December 12th
+Exam 1: September 16th; Exam 2: October 15th; Exam 3: November 20th; Final Exam: December 7th

 To do so click on the ProctorU tab in Canvas.
 Reservations (exam start times) are available for each exam beginning at 6 pm, through 8 pm only.
-The final Exam will be available for its designated 2-hour window, beginning at 6:30 am through 8:30 am.

 If you fail to make a reservation sufficiently in advance (>72 h) a late fee may be assessed by ProctorU, and you may have difficulty obtaining a desirable time.
 Failure to reserve a time slot in advance is not an accepted excuse for a late exam.
+A significant penalty is assessed for missing an exam.